purus15987/AI-ML..new-to-know/Readme.md

-# AI-ML..new-to-know
+# 👋 Welcome to AI-ML..new-to-know

-Welcome to **AI-ML..new-to-know**, a repository dedicated to exploring Artificial Intelligence and Machine Learning concepts through hands-on examples, projects, experiments, and learning resources.
+  Are you `new` to the world of Artificial Intelligence and Machine Learning?

+  Do you want to `know` how real-world models and algorithms work under the hood?

-If you are `new`, then this repository provides a hands-on journey to `know` key algorithms and frameworks, using practical examples, real-world datasets, and Python code.
+This repository is built just for you — a hands-on journey to go from being new to knowing key concepts in AI and ML.
+Through practical examples, annotated notebooks, and real-world datasets, you'll explore fundamental techniques, modern frameworks, and advanced architectures using Python.

+Whether you're a beginner, student, or curious practitioner, AI-ML..new-to-know will guide your path from learning the basics to applying what you know with confidence.

 ---